alberola/alberola/README.md

 * 🌍  I'm based in Spain
 * 🖥️  See my portfolio at [http://alberola.departamentoinformaticajmpp.com](http://alberola.departamentoinformaticajmpp.com)
 * ✉️  You can contact me at [alejandroalberola140400@gmail.com](mailto:alejandroalberola140400@gmail.com)
-* 🧠  I'm learning Laravel
+* 🧠  I'm learning Laravel and React

 ### Skills